The US Department of Energy last week accepted bids from 11 companies seeking 30 million bbl of oil from the Strategic Petroleum Reserve.

-DOE has estimated that releasing 30 million bbl of crude this fall could result in production of 3 to 5 million bbl of additional heating oil.
+DOE has estimated that releasing 30 million bbl of crude this fall could result in additional production of 3-5 million bbl of heating oil.

 The companies will return 31.5 million bbl to the SPR between August and November 2001.